Joseph-Burke/Tic-Tac-Toe/README.md

 'Tic, Tac, Toe' is a traditional game for two players played on a board with 9 squares.

-Each player is represented by a symbol, either 'X' or 'O', which they then take turns to place in an empty square on the board, with O's going first.
+Each player is represented by a symbol, either 'X' or 'O'.
+The players then take turns to place their respective symbols in an empty square on the board, with O's going first - in our version of the game, these squares are represented by the numbers 1 to 9.

-The aim of the game is to have three of your symbols form a line, be it vertically, horizontally or diagonally.
+The aim of the game is to have three of your symbols form a line, be it vertically, horizontally or diagonally, as illustrated in the image below.

 ![A Winning Combination of Tic, Tac, Toe](./assets/game_instructions_image.jpg)